Cooper Webb Talks About Leaving KTM, Going Back to Star Yamaha - Racer X

 Well, we all figured this was going to happen: after splitting from Red Bull KTM mid-way through the AMA Pro Motocross Championship in July, two-time 450SX Champion Cooper Webb is returning to his roots at Monster Energy Yamaha Star Racing for the next two years.
-We called up Webb to talk about the new deal, what exactly happened at KTM, how he’s feeling on the new BluCu YZ450F, and more.
+We called up Webb to talk about the new deal, what exactly happened at KTM, how he’s feeling on the new BluCru YZ450F, and more.

 Listen to this interview in full in Matthes' latest Fly Racing Racer X Podcast.